HAR6170: Medical Statistics and Evidence Synthesis

 - Describe the process of the elicitation of experts’ beliefs

 Informal lectures, some of which will include exercises for students to complete, will provide the majority of contact hours with lecturers (10 x 2 hours).
-For nine weeks, tutorials will be given to undertake computer-based problem solving (10 x 2 hour).
+For nine weeks, tutorials will be given to undertake computer-based problem-solving (10 x 2 hours).

-Students will be expected to undertake approximately 110 hours of independent study, including preparation for tutorials, preparation for assignments and further recommended reading of articles published in peer review journals and text books.
+Students will be expected to undertake approximately 110 hours of independent study, including preparation for tutorials, preparation for assignments and further recommended reading of articles published in peer-reviewed journals and textbooks.

-These learning methods will reinforce learning outcomes and provide practical experience of applying some concepts.
+These learning methods will reinforce learning outcomes and provide practical experience in applying some concepts.

 The content of our courses is reviewed annually to make sure it is up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research, funding changes, professional accreditation requirements, student or employer feedback, outcomes of reviews, and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.